AeroTACA

-AeroTACA (acronym of AeroTaxi Casanare) was a airline based in Bogotá, Colombia.
-It operated charter flights within Colombia and to neighbouring countries.
+AeroTACA (acronym of AeroTaxi Casanare) was an airline based in Bogotá, Colombia.
+It operated charter flights within Colombia and to neighboring countries.
 Its main base was El Dorado International Airport.

 History

-The airline was established and started operations in 1965 as AeroTaxi Casanare, It was wholly owned by the Urdaneta family.
+The airline was established and started operations in 1965 as AeroTaxi Casanare by Omar Díaz, based in the city of Yopal.
+It was wholly owned by the Urdaneta family.

-In 1989, one of its planes crashed in the city of Tame when it was unable to land.
+On 11 June 1989, one of its planes crashed near the city of Tame when it was unable to land.
+Six people died, including musician Arnulfo Briceño.
 After the accident, the airline's facilities were transferred to El Dorado International Airport, and its name was changed to Aerotransportes Casanare.
-The company was authorized to expand its routes to territories that only AIRES covered.
+In 1992, the company was authorized to expand its routes to territories that only AIRES covered.

 The airline changed its name in 1996 to AeroTACA, with the acquisition of larger aircraft.

-Since 2000, the company began to expand throughout the national territory, in addition to signing a technical support contract with the Venezuelan airline Avior Airlines.
-Several regional routes from ACES were also requested to operate upon entering the settlement.
+Since 2000, the company began to expand throughout the national territory and later signed a technical support contract with the Venezuelan airline Avior Airlines.
+Following the liquidation of ACES, several regional routes were requested by AeroTACA to operate upon entering the settlement.
 The company wanted to operate 11 aircraft and cover the entire Colombian territory.

-Following the crash of West Caribbean Airways Flight 708 in Venezuela, the Colombian Civil Aviation Authority required that all airlines undergo a special inspection of its maintenance facilities and aircraft.
-AeroTACA was forced to cease operating in September 2005 after not passing any of the inspections and went into liquidation in 2006, as it was unable to remain financially stable.
+Following the crash of West Caribbean Airways Flight 708 in Venezuela, the Colombian Civil Aviation Authority required that all airlines undergo a special inspection of their maintenance facilities and aircraft.
+AeroTACA was forced to cease operating in September 2005 after not passing any of the inspections and went into liquidation by the end of 2006, as it was unable to remain financially stable.